Travel Guide to Kaduna - Things You Should Know

 Kaduna city is also the state's capital.
 The city is in the northwestern part of Nigeria.
 Kaduna city, popularly called KD, is a major commercial city, and it has a semblance of other metropolitan cities in the east or west, experiencing an influx of people around the year.
 The city remains one of the bubbly cities in the North.

-The best time to visit Kaduna city is during the dry season – between November and the early days in May.
-There are some special events and festivals that take place in Kd city and they are: Kaduna Festival of Arts and Culture, the Barnawa Carnival, the KadFest, the Afan Festival, and the Tuk Ham Festival.
+The best time to visit Kaduna city is during the dry season, between November and the early days in May.
+There are some special events and festivals that take place in Kd city like the Kaduna Festival of Arts and Culture, the Barnawa Carnival, the KadFest, the Afan Festival, and the Tuk Ham Festival.
 These festivals all occur between November and January, and they are usually fun to partake in.

 How to Get to Kaduna

-There are several available transportation options for travellers who intend to visit Kaduna city.
+There are several available transportation options for travelers who intend to visit Kaduna city.
 The transport options include by flight or by road.

 The Kaduna international airport is located in Kaduna city, and it remains a major channel through which visitors, both local and international, access the city.
 It takes nothing beyond 1 hour 30 minutes to fly from any airport in Nigeria to the Kaduna International Airport unless there are other stops.

-The cost of taking flights largely depend on the cabin option, the date of booking and the season of the year.
+The cost of taking flights largely depends on the cabin option, the date of the booking and the season of the year.

 The road travel options are the interstate buses, taxis or personal vehicles.
 Virtually every state in Nigeria has buses that transport their inhabitants to other parts of the country.
-Interstate buses usually have major parks that move travellers from state to state.
-For instance, travellers from Abuja to Kaduna by road would have to board interstate buses.
+Interstate buses usually have major parks that move travelers from state to state.
+For instance, travelers from Abuja to Kaduna by road would have to board interstate buses.